guanhuazhao/guanhuazhao.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I hold a MSc in Transport and City Planning from the University College London and BEng in Transportation from Tongji University, specializing in traffic data analysis and transportation information engineering.
-As an Urban Planner, and Transport Engineer, I am driven by enhancing urban life through technology and transport.
+As an Urban Planner and Transport Engineer, I am driven by enhancing urban life through technology and transport.
 I have experience collaborating with diverse stakeholders in China and the UK, including Shangha Transport department, Portsmouth City Council and Sustrans.
 My passion for making a positive impact in urban environments fuels my interdisciplinary approach and commitment to innovative solutions, positioning me as a valuable contributor to shaping the cities of the future.
 {style="text-align: justify;"}